-This programme provides comprehensive training in the skills needed to enter the journalism profession internationally and is accredited by the National Council for the Training of Journalists for print, online and broadcast journalism.
-It is also part of the Northern Ireland Media Academy.
+This intensive programme provides comprehensive training in the skills needed to enter the journalism profession internationally and is accredited by the National Council for the Training of Journalists for print, online and broadcast journalism.
 Past students have won top awards in Ireland and the UK and hold senior positions in news organisations.
-The course incorporates the NCTJ Diploma, which equips trainee journalists with the knowledge and skills for professional entry level journalism.
+The course incorporates the NCTJ Diploma, which equips trainee journalists with the qualification required to apply for posts with the larger UK journalism employers.

-Semesters 1 and 2; attendance can be 9-5 at least 3 days a week.
-Semester 3 is spent on placement, and completion of the dissertation.
+Semesters 1 and 2; attendance can be 9-5 at least four days a week.
+Semester 3 is spent on placement and on completion of the dissertation.

 The content for each course is summarised on the relevant course page, along with an overview of the modules that make up the course.

 Each course is approved by the University and meets the expectations of:

 the requirements of any professional, regulatory, statutory and accrediting bodies.